sagemath/sagewiki_to_gh-2022-10-10/gsoc09.md

 main ''killer features'' of Sage.
 This project is about improving the notebook.
 No special mathematical knowledge is required.
 Knowledge of Javascript, jQuery, Python, and general AJAX techniques is needed.

+ * Authentication backend (ldap, kerberos?)
+ * Refactoring
+  * independent component of Sage
+  * move to Django
+ * Improvements to interact
+ * Add support for making presentations

+ * Add task here

+=== Interfaces to Sage ===

+Make it easier to call Sage from other applications.

  * Add task here